aeternity/acf-website/content/persons/2_Core_Peter_Harpending.md

 index: 26
 ---

-Peter is just as mysterious as Craig and ChatGPT has no knowledge about him either.
-He has some background in mathematics and in functional programming.
-He works closely with Craig Everett on an e-commerce store with æternity as the payment backend.
+Peter first started using Aeternity in early 2022 as part of a commercial project.
+He came to believe that Aeternity is by far the easiest and most robust electronic payment solution for the majority of commercial use cases.
+Peter now works on tooling, libraries, and documentation, with the goal of improving the overall quality of life for both end-users and developers interacting with Aeternity.
+Peter has a background in pure mathematics and functional programming.